 Say you wrote all those nail clipper reviews yourself.
 Sure, it initially saved you some money, but think about how that affects the buyer.
 After purchasing the site, he or she will now have to hire their own freelancers to continue producing content.
 This is time and effort the buyer doesn’t want to expend.

-If you had hired freelancers from the beginning, the buyer would already have experienced pool of talent to pick from.
+If you had hired freelancers from the beginning, the buyer would already have an experienced pool of talent to pick from.
 The transition of ownership would be smooth and efficient.